UPDATED Practice Policies 7/1/2022

 Clients with deductibles will be responsible for the insurance contracted rate that Turntable Counseling, LLC has with their insurance provider until the deductible is met.
 At that time, all co-payment and co-insurance amounts will apply.
 Your intake session and standard session costs will be discussed with you at the time you schedule your session.

-TELEPHONE ACCESSIBILITY If you need to contact me between sessions, please leave a message on my voice mail.
-I am often not immediately available; however, I will attempt to return your call within 24 hours.
+If you need to contact me between sessions, please leave a message on our voice mail.
+We are often not immediately available; however, we will attempt to return your call within 24 hours.
 Please note that Face-to-face sessions are highly preferable to phone sessions.
 However, in the event that you are out of town, sick, or need additional support, phone sessions are available.
 If a true emergency situation arises, please call 911 or any local emergency room.

-ELECTRONIC COMMUNICATION I cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
-If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
-While I may try to return messages in a timely manner, I cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.
+We cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
+If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, we will do so.
+While we may try to return messages in a timely manner, we cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.

 Services by electronic means, including but not limited to telephone communication, the Internet, facsimile machines, and e-mail is considered telemedicine by the State of California.
 Under the California Telemedicine Act of 1996, telemedicine is broadly defined as the use of information technology to deliver medical services and information from one location to another.
 If you and your therapist chose to use information technology for some or all of your treatment, you need to understand that: (1) You retain the option to withhold or withdraw consent at any time without affecting the right to future care or treatment or risking the loss or withdrawal of any program benefits to which you would otherwise be entitled.
 (2) All existing confidentiality protections are equally applicable.
 (3) Your access to all medical information transmitted during a telemedicine consultation is guaranteed, and copies of this information are available for a reasonable fee.
 (4) Dissemination of any of your identifiable images or information from the telemedicine interaction to researchers or other entities shall not occur without your consent.
 (5) There are potential risks, consequences, and benefits of telemedicine.
 Potential benefits include, but are not limited to improved communication capabilities, providing convenient access to up-to-date information, consultations, support, reduced costs, improved quality, change in the conditions of practice, improved access to therapy, better continuity of care, and reduction of lost work time and travel costs.
 Effective therapy is often facilitated when the therapist gathers within a session or a series of sessions, a multitude of observations, information, and experiences about the client.
 Therapists may make clinical assessments, diagnoses, and interventions based not only on direct verbal or auditory communications, written reports, and third-person consultations, but also on direct visual and olfactory observations, information, and experiences.
 When using information technology in therapy services, potential risks include, but are not limited to the therapist’s inability to make visual and olfactory observations of clinically or therapeutically potentially relevant issues such as your physical condition including deformities, apparent height, and weight, body type, attractiveness relative to social and cultural norms or standards, gait and motor coordination, posture, work speed, any noteworthy mannerism or gestures, physical or medical conditions including bruises or injuries, basic grooming, and hygiene including appropriateness of dress, eye contact (including any changes in the previously listed issues), sex, chronological and apparent age, ethnicity, facial and body language, and congruence of language and facial or bodily expression.
 Potential consequences thus include the therapist not being aware of what he or she would consider important information, that you may not recognize as significant to present verbally to the therapist.

-MINORS If you are a minor, your parents may be legally entitled to some information about your therapy.
-I will discuss with you and your parents what information is appropriate for them to receive and which issues are more appropriately kept confidential.
-By signing this document and placing a card on file, you are consenting to all financial responsibilities associated with services and fees of services and missed sessions.
+If you are a minor, your parents may be legally entitled to some information about your therapy.
+We will discuss with you and your parents what information is appropriate for them to receive and which issues are more appropriately kept confidential.
+By signing the contract document and placing a card on file, you are consenting to all financial responsibilities associated with services and fees of services and missed sessions.

-TERMINATION Ending relationships can be difficult.
+Ending relationships can be difficult.
 Therefore, it is important to have a termination process in order to achieve some closure.
 The appropriate length of the termination depends on the length and intensity of the treatment.
-I may terminate treatment after an appropriate discussion with you and a termination process if I determine that the psychotherapy is not being effectively used or if you are in default on payment.
-I will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
-If therapy is terminated for any reason or you request another therapist, I will provide you with a list of qualified psychotherapists to treat you.
+We may terminate treatment after an appropriate discussion with you and a termination process if we determine that the psychotherapy is not being effectively used or if you are in default on payment.
+We will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
+If therapy is terminated for any reason or you request another therapist, we will provide you with a list of qualified psychotherapists to treat you.
 You may also choose someone on your own or from another referral source.

-Should you fail to schedule an appointment for three consecutive weeks, unless other arrangements have been made in advance, for legal and ethical reasons, I must consider the professional relationship discontinued.
+Should you fail to schedule an appointment for three consecutive weeks, unless other arrangements have been made in advance, for legal and ethical reasons, we must consider the professional relationship discontinued.